 .avif)

-RabbitMQ typically runs as a clustered service on virtual machines or Kubernetes, acting as a central messaging layer between applications.
-It supports predictable delivery patterns and operational controls that help teams manage traffic spikes, retries, and failure scenarios in production environments.
+RabbitMQ is typically deployed as a clustered service on virtual machines or Kubernetes, sitting between producers and consumers to buffer work and manage delivery.
+It supports established messaging patterns and operational controls that help teams handle retries, backpressure, and failure scenarios in production systems.

 Message Queues are asynchronous communication mechanisms for decoupled applications to exchange messages, improving scalability and reliability